 The best camera rigs can transform the handling and range of shooting styles for your video camera.
 Camera rigs are useful pieces of kit that aid photographers, videographers and filmmakers in operating the camera’s controls whilst simultaneously attaching other accessories like lights, monitors, and flags.

 Although rigs are varied, they all have some similar functions with varying degrees of complexity.
-In their simplest form, camera cages can wrap around the camera provide multiple mounting options for handle grips, follow focus controls, cold shoe mounts, different sized thread mounts, ARRI-style attachment points and NATO rails.
+In their simplest form, camera cages can wrap around the camera and provide multiple mounting options for handle grips, follow focus controls, cold shoe mounts, different-sized thread mounts, ARRI-style attachment points, and NATO rails.

 Rigs can come in shoulder or chest-mounted flavors.
 Shoulder rigs often offer mounting points for a matte box, which consists of a series of flags to shield the lens from light flare, and follow focus controls to operate manual focus reliably instead of fiddling with the lens barrel.